 The perspectives of cost of cash

-Users or Consumers: The cost includes the cost of the ATM fees, the traveling costs to go to the bank branch or ATM where they can withdraw the cash.
+Users or Consumers: The cost includes the cost of the ATM fees, the traveling expenses to go to the bank branch or ATM where they can withdraw the cash.

-Banks: They face the logistical cost that includes transporting the money, storing and restocking the money, especially in the developing countries with highly secured infrastructure challenges.
+Banks: They face the logistical cost that includes transporting the money, storing, and restocking the money, especially in developing countries with highly secured infrastructure challenges.

-Business: In the business, the cost includes the storing of cash and keeping it safe and transporting it through the well-secured vehicles.
+Business: In the company, the cost includes the storing of cash and keeping it safe and transporting it through the well-secured vehicles.

 According to the report, the United States alone has spent two hundred billion dollars only to keep the amount in circulation.
-The report suggested the names of the countries that have the potential to unlock the values and move on the cashless economy, and they are the Netherland, Germany, Czech Republic, Belgium, Spain, France, China, Japan, Brazil and the United States.
+The report suggested the names of the countries that have the potential to unlock the values and move on to the cashless economy.
+They are the Netherland, Germany, Czech Republic, Belgium, Spain, France, China, Japan, Brazil, and the United States.

 Americans- Cashless economy and online privacy

 A survey report shows that around sixty-two percent of the Americans make use of the credit card, debit card, and the electronic payment mode to make the transactions and purchases.
-The people are slowly shifting from the paper transaction to the digital transaction and they feel that it is much safer to stay without the paper cash.
-About fifty-six percent of the population between the age group 18 to 29 suggests that they feel great comfort without the cash in hand and forty-two percent of the adults and thirty-two percent of the senior citizens welcome the digital economy.
+The people are slowly shifting from paper transactions to digital sales, and they feel that it is much safer to stay without paper cash.
+About fifty-six percent of the population between the age group 18 to 29 suggests that they feel great comfort without the money in hand, and forty-two percent of the adults and thirty-two percent of the senior citizens welcome the digital economy.

-Though the cashless economy can prevent the money laundering, tax evasion, fraud, and terrorist financing, and it also demolishes the black market.
-But, when every transaction is made through the internet, there are possibilities of issues leading to the security.
-The traceable information has the advantages and disadvantages when it comes to the money transaction, the government traces the transaction for the betterment of the people, but the anti-social base can also use the same process and corrupt the system.
+Though the cashless economy can prevent money laundering, tax evasion, fraud, and terrorist financing, and it also demolishes the black market.
+But, when every transaction is made through the internet, there are possibilities of issues leading to security.
+The identifiable information has the advantages and disadvantages when it comes to the money transaction, the government traces the sale for the betterment of the people, but the anti-social base can also use the same process and corrupt the system.

-The current status of the technology is quite dangerous, like the lack of strong fraud detection system among the online shopping websites, so when a criminal activity or fraud happens in the account- it is closed and the cash backup becomes handy.
-And because of this issue, many people will have their account locked in the cashless economy until the case is resolved.
-Another factor is that the use of the personal computers to access online shopping sites and management sites where credentials are required are being compromised at greater rates.
-Without the use of high-end security system, the users might not feel safe in accessing the computer and make any kind of transactions.
+The current status of the technology is quite dangerous, as the lack of a reliable fraud detection system among the online shopping websites, so when a criminal activity or fraud happens in the account- it is closed, and the cash backup becomes handy.
+And because of this issue, many people will have their accounts locked in the cashless economy until the case is resolved.
+Another factor is that the use of personal computers to access online shopping sites and management sites where credentials are required are being compromised at higher rates.
+Without the use of a high-end security system, the users might not feel safe in accessing the computer and make any kind of transactions.

 The challenges faced by the countries

-Before entering into the world of digital transactions, the countries have to face many technical and economical modifications in the society.
-And the switch from the physical cash system to the cashless society might be very expensive because the country needs proper infrastructure to implement the digital economy.
+Before entering into the world of digital transactions, countries have to face many technical and economic modifications in society.
+And the switch from the physical cash system to the cashless society might be costly because the country needs proper infrastructure to implement the digital economy.
 And asking people to adapt to the new technology is quite risky because physical cash is a real-time experience for the people.

-With the advanced technology and the development of the mobile and internet connectivity, many people in the developing countries possess a smartphone and better data connectivity.
-The World Bank released a report that about two million people around the world did not have a bank account in 2011, but the number kept increasing in the later years and there was twenty percent increase by the end of 2014.
-And eight percent of the adults in the United States do not have any kind of savings account, money market account or checking account because they either find it more expensive, while some are not qualified for it.
+With the advanced technology and the development of mobile and internet connectivity, many people in developing countries possess a smartphone and better data connectivity.
+The World Bank released a report that about two million people around the world did not have a bank account in 2011, but the number kept increasing in the later years, and there was a twenty percent increase by the end of 2014.
+And eight percent of the adults in the United States do not have any kind of savings account, money market account, or checking account because they either find it more expensive, while some are not qualified for it.

 Potential issues in the digital economy

-The cashless economy also has its own issues and problems, like the consumers might find it easy to handle cash in their hand rather than having digital money and some of the credit card firms take a cut of the transactions made on the cards.
-Already there is a financial crisis happening in the European market as people want to use more physical cash because the government has imposed limitations on the transactions using the physical cash.
-And cyber security is another major concern because of the frequent news about the hackers breaking into the payment system of the retailers.
+The cashless economy also has its issues and problems, like the consumers might find it easy to handle cash in their hands rather than having digital money, and some of the credit card firms take a cut of the transactions made on the cards.
+Already there is a financial crisis happening in the European market as people want to use more physical cash because the government has imposed limitations on the transactions using the real money.
+And cybersecurity is another primary concern because of the daily news about the hackers breaking into the payment system of the retailers.

-There is a long way to go, before completely adapting to the digitalized system of transaction and purchase.
+There is a long way to go before completely adapting to the digitalized system of transactions and purchases.